Tito-74/Profile-Portfolio/ReadMe.md

 ### License
 * MIT License

-Copyright (c) 2021 Langat Tito Kipkirui
+Copyright &copy; 2021 Langat Tito Kipkirui

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal